 Airbnb is an alternative to hotels for sure but, generally, you can decide whether the benefits and trade-offs of staying in an Airbnb are suitable, and would usually be more of a sway to your decision than whether you can earn points or not.

-Alternative (but more difficult option): how to earn United MileagePlus miles on Airbnb stays
+Alternative: earn United MileagePlus miles on Airbnb stays

 Here are the steps: